StormBit/Neptune/README.md

 3. Alex _"[Antoligy](http://antoligy.com)"_ Wilson — Developer and Tester.
 4. Alex _"[ArghArgh200](http://arghargh200.net)"_ Mitchel — Module Developer and Tester.

-Our official development repo is hosted with [BitBucket](https://bitbucket.org/StormDEV/neptune/), however we also run a mirror repo on [Github](https://github.com/StormBit/Neptune).
-Both accept patches.

 Neptune's official development IRC channel is [#Neptune](irc://irc.stormbit.net/Neptune) on the [StormBit IRC Network](http://stormbit.net).
 The network also provides webchat which can be accessed [here](http://iris.stormbit.net/?channels=Neptune).
 New commits are broadcast to the channel via [Notifico](http://n.tkte.ch/antoligy/Neptune).